BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 muscle(seqs = "data/dna.fasta.unaligned.dat", out = "intermediate/out1.afa")
 ```

-Alternatively, load sequences into R, align, and export, which allows you to manipulate the stored object in R:
+Alternatively, you can load sequences into R, align, and export, which allows you to manipulate the stored object in R. The following output should be identical to the previous output.

 ```
 #align and send to object